-Perform site response analyses where appropriate and where required by the Building Code.
+- Perform site response analyses, where appropriate and where required by the Building - 12 Code.
 Use either equivalent linear or fully nonlinear methods.
-Conduct such analyses for several input ground motions and for variations in the soil constitutive models and material properties, including the shear strain-dependent shear moduli and material damping ratios, as well as soil shear strength.

-Select records for site response analysis for a site condition that is generally compatible with the geologic conditions at the bottom of the site profile being simulated.
-If bedrock is reasonably shallow and its depth is known, the profile should extend into rock, and input motions should be defined for the rock condition.
-If the site consists of deep soils that cannot be reasonably simulated in their entirety, then the soil profile should extend to a firm soil horizon.
-In that case, use input motions for weathered bedrock or firm soil conditions.
+Conduct such analyses for - several input ground motions and for variations in the soil constitutive models and - material properties, including the shear strain-dependent shear moduli and material - damping ratios, as well as soil shear strength. - 16 Select records for site response analysis for a site condition that is generally compatible - with the geologic conditions at the bottom of the site profile being simulated.
+If bedrock is - reasonably shallow and its depth is known, the profile should extend into rock and input - motions should be defined for the rock condition.
+If the site consists of deep soils that - 20 cannot be reasonably simulated in their entirety, then the soil profile should extend to a - 21 firm soil horizon.
+In that case, use input motions for weathered bedrock or firm soil - 22 conditions.
 See Section 5.4 for additional considerations for input motion selection.

-Commentary: When performed for a one-dimensional medium, site response analysis is often referred to as "ground response analysis," which can serve in some cases as a good approximation of the full three-dimensional site response problem.
-Ground response analyses are performed for two principal reasons.
-The first is to improve predictions of free-field ground surface motions relative to what can be obtained using the site term in a ground motion predictive equation.
-The second is to estimate the variations with depth of motions through the profile, which can be used to define the seismic demand at the ends of soil springs in soil-structure interaction analyses.
-However, nonlinear structural dynamic analysis codes presently used for buildings cannot accommodate spatial variations in the input ground motion.
-This limitation is not considered serious for tall buildings where the spatial variations of long-period motions are expected to be minimal over distances equal to the plan and depth dimensions of the subterranean levels of the building.
-See Section 5.3 for additional information.
+23 Commentary: When performed for a one-dimensional medium, site response 24 analysis is often referred to as "ground response analysis," which can serve in some 25 cases as a good approximation of the full three-dimensional site response problem.
+26 Ground response analyses are performed for two principal reasons.
+The first is to 27 improve predictions of free-field ground surface motions relative to what can be 28 obtained using the site term in a ground motion predictive equation.
+The second is to 29 estimate the variations with depth of motions through the profile, which can be used 30 to define the seismic demand at the ends of soil springs in soil-structure interaction 31 analyses.
+However, nonlinear structural dynamic analysis codes presently used for 32 buildings cannot accommodate spatial variations in the input ground motion.
+This long period motions are expected to be minimal over distances equal to the plan and